 - Periodic update time is the time between each public comment from agents, displayed in minutes.
 The SLA is still active on Pending.
 If a user reopens a ticket, the periodic update time will not start until an agent makes another comment.

 - Pausable update is the time between each public comment from agents when the tickets is in the New, Open, and On-hold statuses, pausing when the ticket is put into Pending.

-First reply time and next reply time metrics always use an end-user comment as starting point and a public agent response as an end point.
-The following graphic shows how the first- and next reply time metrics fit in with the lifecycle of a ticket.
+The First reply time and Next reply time metrics typically use an end-user comment as starting point, and a public agent response as an end point.
+The following graphic shows how these metrics fit in with the lifecycle of a ticket.